Stephanie Vaquer: Personal life

-In an interview on Celtic Warrior Workouts with fellow WWE wrestler Sheamus, Vaquer revealed that she lived between Mexico and Japan in three-month stints, and lived in Mexico for a total of 11 years (as of 2025).
+Vaquer has stated that she lived in Mexico for a total of eleven years (as of 2025).

+While she was living in Japan, she also learned the art of kintsugi, which is incorporated on her makeup near her right eye, where she suffered the fractures back in Mexico.

-On March 4, 2023, Vaquer filed a criminal complaint against fellow wrestler Rogelio Reyes, whom she had started dating when they both worked for CMLL.
+On 4 March 2023, Vaquer filed a criminal complaint against fellow wrestler Rogelio Reyes, whom she had started dating when they both worked for CMLL.
 According to the complaint, he choked her and threw her against a wall.
-On March 9, CMLL released a statement stating that they "energetically condemn any form of violence against women and reiterate our commitment to promote a life free of violence and harassment in our staff and attendees to our arenas".
-On March 10, after a show for AAA in Aguascalientes, Reyes was arrested on a warrant in Mexico City and charged with attempted murder and domestic violence.
+On 9 March, CMLL released a statement stating that they "energetically condemn any form of violence against women and reiterate our commitment to promote a life free of violence and harassment in our staff and attendees to our arenas".
+On 10 March, after a show for AAA in Aguascalientes, Reyes was arrested on a warrant in Mexico City and charged with attempted murder and domestic violence.

-Since 2025, Vaquer has been dating NXT wrestler, Myles Borne.
+In 2025, Vaquer began dating NXT wrestler Myles Borne.

 Championships and accomplishments

-Vaquer is the current Women's World Champion.

 Vaquer is a former CMLL World Women's Champion (left hand), CMLL World Women's Tag Team Champion (right hand), and NJPW Strong Women's Champion (around waist).